San Diego Chinese Historical Museum and Asian Pacific Thematic Historic District

 Backstory and Context

-Like all immigrant communities in America that were held on the margins, many in this community struggled with poverty and its related problems - especially as and police were willing to allow vice districts to develop in immigrant neighborhoods.
+Like all immigrant communities in America that were held on the margins, many in this community struggled with poverty and its related problems - especially as police were willing to allow vice districts to develop in immigrant neighborhoods.
 An area known as the Stingaree became a haven for gambling, prostitution, opium dens, and other types of illegal activities.
 In an effort to "clean up" the area in preparation for the Panama-California Exposition of 1915, many of the neighborhood's buildings were simply demolished.
 While the Chinatown neighborhood never entirely disappeared, it had diminished considerably following World War II and the repeal of the Chinese Exclusion Act.